draios/onprem-install-docs/6.X/6.6.0/README.md

 > **NOTE**:
 >
-> Save the values.yaml file in a secure location; it will be used for future upgrades.
+> Save the `values.yaml` file in a secure location; it will be used for future upgrades.
 >
-> There will also be a generated directory containing various Kubernetes configuration yaml files which were applied by Installer against your cluster.
-It is not necessary to keep the generated directory, as the Installer can regenerate is consistently with the same values.yaml file.
+> There will also be a generated directory containing various Kubernetes configuration yaml files which were applied by the Installer against your cluster.
+It is not necessary to keep the generated directory, as the Installer can regenerate it consistently with the same `values.yaml` file.

 # Output